garylirocks/quickrefs/azure-networking-load-balancing.markdown

 - Can be used with incoming internet traffic, internal traffic, port forwarding for specific traffic, or outbound connectivity for VMs
 - Public load balancers
   - Can only have public frontend IPs (or IP prefixes)
-  - **No need to config vNet while creating**
+  - **No need to specify vNet while creating**, but all backend pools must be in **a single vNet**
-  - All backend pools must be in **a single vNet**
+  - Could provide outbound connections for VMs via outbound rules
-  - Could provide outbound connections for VMs via NAT
+  - Recommended to have different frontend IPs for inbound and outbound traffic
 - Internal load balancers
   - Could have frontend IPs from **multiple subnets** in a single vNet (CAN'T be in multiple vNets)